THENHKHAN/StreamlitLearning/Streamlit-Project-1_uploadCsv/README.md

 **Remark:** Here table means  `csv file name` <br>
 `Source`: The CSV i have provide in this project is taken from Link : https://www.stats.govt.nz/large-datasets/csv-files-for-download/
+## INFO:
+Scroll down, you will get to know to get this project and install locally in you machine and run and **HAVE FUN**

 ### Snippets :
 ## HOME: